Is It Unfair to End Workmen's Jobs by Calling Them 'Trainees' After a Fixed Term?

 kumaracme

-Does terminating the services of workmen by labeling them as ‘trainees’ after initially engaging them for a fixed period, amount to unfair labour practice?
+Does terminating the services of workmen by labeling them as 'trainees' after initially engaging them for a fixed period amount to unfair labor practice?

 rkn61

-If they are appointed as workman, please do not resort to such practices.
+If they are appointed as workmen, please do not resort to such practices.

 umakanthan53

-So far as I am able to deduct from the case laws known to me in this regard, a 'trainee' would not be a 'workman' u/s 2(s) of the IDA,1947, if the offer letter states that he would not have any lien on employment after successful completion of his training in the organization and he has been paid stipend only during the period of training.
+So far as I am able to deduce from the case laws known to me in this regard, a 'trainee' would not be a 'workman' under section 2(s) of the IDA, 1947, if the offer letter states that he would not have any lien on employment after the successful completion of his training in the organization and he has been paid a stipend only during the period of training.

-However, as per the practice described and enumerated under serial no.10 of Part I of the Fifth Schedule to the IDA,1947, keeping such people as trainees continuously for long years so as to deprive them the benefits of permanent employment is certainly an unfair labor practice u/s 25-T.
+However, as per the practice described and enumerated under serial no. 10 of Part I of the Fifth Schedule to the IDA, 1947, keeping such people as trainees continuously for long years to deprive them of the benefits of permanent employment is certainly an unfair labor practice under section 25-T.

 nanu1953

-This is practiced by many organization by keeping trainee and depriving the facility of permanent employees years after years .
-To my opinion this is absolutely unfair labour practice.
-Other than Govt.
-Apprentice or trainee as per Standing order ( NOT more than one year ) should not be engaged as trainee.
+This is practiced by many organizations by keeping trainees and depriving the facility of permanent employees year after year.
+In my opinion, this is an absolutely unfair labor practice.
+Other than government apprentices or trainees as per standing orders (not more than one year), should not be engaged as trainees.

 PRABHAT RANJAN MOHANTY

-Workmen and ‘Trainees’ are two different entity in an establishment and there exist different provisions in the ID Act.
+Workmen and 'Trainees' are two different entities in an establishment, and there exist different provisions in the ID Act.

-The termination of a trainee turns to be unfair labour practice, when employer engaged a trainee at work after completion of his training period.
-This is because such engagement gives the person the status of workmen.
-Thus, any termination precedent to this is unfair and bad in eyes of law.
+The termination of a trainee turns into unfair labour practice when an employer engages a trainee at work after the completion of the training period.
+This is because such engagement gives the person the status of a workman.
+Thus, any termination preceding this is unfair and bad in the eyes of the law.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute